Shah Rukh Khan Calls 'Jawan' Story Of A Common Man Doing Uncommon Things

 Answering the question, he proceeds to harbour his ‘Jawan’ character on screen and says in the same voice, “Ready.”

-Responding to the first question, regarding whether he and director Atlee wanted to work together for a longtime, SRK jokingly quipped: “Everybody wants to work with me for a long long time.
+Responding to the first question, regarding whether he and director Atlee wanted to work together for a longtime, Shah Rukh Khan jokingly quipped: “Everybody wants to work with me for a long long time.
 I am joking, I’m just being pompous, again I am joking.”

 The actor then seriously said: “I met Atlee on the set of ‘Bigil’, I was in Chennai to support Chennai Super Kings.
 I met him there and he was showing me his film just out of love, and his wife Priya liked me a lot.
 So, one thing led to another, then Covid happened, and I was just sitting at home and he came to see me in Mumbai, and he said ‘I have a film’.”